PaddlePaddle/Paddle/doc/fluid/design/data_pipeline/data_pipeline.md

 ### A Choice: RecordIO

 The [RecordIO file format](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/recordio/README.md) is a container of records and is fault-tolerable.
-It groups record into *chunks* and each chunk starts with a magic number and includes its MD5 hash, so that we could check the consistency skip over damaged chunks, which could be created by generators crashed unexpectedly or broken network connections.
+It groups record into *chunks*, and each chunk starts with a magic number and includes its MD5 hash, which allows us to check the consistency skip over damaged chunks, which could be created by generators crashed unexpectedly or broken network connections.

 ## Discussions